 The Fall of 2010 to July of 2011 found me in Taiwan teaching English in the public schools.
 I was teaching alongside Taiwanese co-teachers and quite literally in the mass of the Taiwanese culture, far from the tourist spots.
 I learned alot and would not trade the experience for anything else in the world.
 While I was there I also started a daily vlog on YouTube to start documenting my life story.
 Taiwan holds a special place in my heart, it touched it in a way to open my eyes to the world itself.

-Now that I am back in America, I see what needs to be done and am pushing onward into the midst; building up businesses, helping people, and enjoying life to the fullest.
+I see what needs to be done and am pushing onward into the midst; building up businesses, helping people, and enjoying life to the fullest.
 God knows what He is doing and I will trust His ultimate plan and enjoy the journey.

 I’m living what I love to do,